Description of Volunteer Positions

 Mighty Mite Race Program Parent Representative

-Volunteer Credit: 2 Days
+Volunteer Credit: 4 Days (full season)

 This job is a full season responsibility and includes the following: